spattabirama/Stock-Exchange-1/README.md

    your design.
 4) In part 1, what happens when the number of clients is larger the size of the static thread pool?
    Does the response time increase due to request waiting?

-## What to submit.

-1) Your solution should contain source code for both parts separately.
-Inside the `src` directory, you should have two folders named "part1" and "part2" for the two parts.
-Submit your code with good inline comments.

-2) Submit the following additional documents inside the `docs` directory.
-1) A Brief design document (1 to 2 pages) that explains your design choices (include citations, if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages), for part 3 showing plots and making observations.

-3) Submit all of the above via GitHub classroom.
-Include a README at the top level explaining how to build and run your code on Edlab (if we can not run it, we can not grade it).
-It's recommended to use a build tool and include your build file in the repo if you are using java (e.g., gradle or maven) or C++ (e.g., make or cmake).
-For Python, it's optional to use a build tool, but `requirements.txt` should be included if your code has external dependencies.

-4) Your GitHub repo is expected to contain many commits with proper commit messages (which is good programming practice).
-Use GitHub to develop your lab and not just to submit the final version.
-   We expect a reasonable number of commits and meaningful commit messages from both members of the group (there is no "target" number of commits that is expected, just enough to show you are using GitHub as one should).

-## Grading Rubric

-1) Part 1 and Part 2 are each 42.5% of the lab grade.

-   For full credit:

-   * Source code should build and work correctly (20%),
-   * Code should have in-line comments (5%),
-   * A design doc should be submitted (7.5%),
-   * An output file should be included (5%)
-   * GitHub repo should have adequate commits and meaningful commit messages (5%).

-2) Part 3 is 15% of the grade.

-   For full credit:

-   * Eval document should be turned in with measurements for Part 1 and 2 (shown as plots where possible and tables otherwise) (7.5%)
-   * Explaining the plots by addressing answers to the 4 questions listed in Part 3 (7.5%).

-Late policy will include 10% of points per day.
-Medical or covid exceptions require advance notice, and should be submitted through pizza (use exceptionRequests folder in pizza).
-Three free late days per group are available for the entire semester - use them wisely, and do not use them up for one lab by managing your time well.

-## References

-- Who are the Gauls? https://en.wikipedia.org/wiki/Asterix
-- What are meme stocks? https://en.wikipedia.org/wiki/Meme_stock
-- Tutorial to gRPC in Python https://grpc.io/docs/languages/python/basics/
-- Tutorial to gRPC in Java https://grpc.io/docs/languages/java/basics/
-- Tutorial to gRPC in C++ https://grpc.io/docs/languages/cpp/basics/
-- Learn about Git and GitHub https://docs.github.com/en/get-started/using-git/about-git
-- Learn about python's built in threadpool https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor
-- Learn about java's built in threadpool https://docs.oracle.com/javase/tutorial/essential/concurrency/pools.html